 Epclusa was the first medication to treat all six HCV genotypes.

-This medication should be taken once every day.
-If you are taking the pellet form, mix it with a small amount of a non-acidic soft food, like pudding or mashed potato.
+You should take this medication once every day.
+If you’re taking the pellet form, mix it with a small amount of non-acidic soft food, such as pudding or mashed potatoes.
 Swallow the mixture without chewing.
 You should finish eating the mixture within 15 minutes.

-Vosevi is intended for use in people whose HCV infection has been treated with sofosbuvir, but the treatment was not successful in treating hepatitis C.
+Vosevi is intended for use when sofosbuvir has not been successful in treating hepatitis C.

 This medication is typically taken once every day with food.